Overview

 incurred in connection with or related to its investments, and many other costs and expenses,

 which are costs investors will bear.
-If one of the private funds invests into a private fund not
+If one of the private funds invests into a private fund or if

 The types of expenses borne and paid by the private funds are much broader than the types of